About me (and the blog)

 Also, there was the issue of Ben.
 At three (then), he seemed intent on digging, exploring, and eating as much of the natural world as possible, basically a baby Bear Grylls.

 Ben: Can we eat flies?

 Ben: I’m gonna eat this fly.

 His excavating large chunks of earth from Lyon’s mostly manicured confines in search of worms and treasure wasn’t ideal.
 We needed to get him in the great outdoors.

-And so, Alps-ho, we trudged from Lyon’s center through city outskirts, bland suburbs, and eventually onto a small mountain-bound highway where we ground to a halt, our already-slow progress halted by toll traffic–all of which felt almost exactly like leaving NYC on a Friday night.
-In a word: PAINFUL.
+And so, Alps-ho, we trudged from Lyon’s center through bland suburbs and onto a small, mountain-bound highway where we subsequently ground to a halt, our already slow progress impeded by toll traffic.
+And I realized it felt way too much like attempting to escape NYC’s car-packed arteries for a weekend: painful.

 Little by little, I introduced the idea of “maybe moving…?” to Shon.
 Naturally, having just arrived in Lyon, he didn’t love the thought of up and leaving.
 But eventually, he warmed to the idea.
 I wasn’t surprised.
 He’s the one who waxes poetic about raising chickens and bees in a backyard.

-Meanwhile, I like Vosges chocolate.
-So naturally, I felt a connection to France’s Vosges Mountains before I could even place them on a map.
-I knew even less about Alsace, the northeastern department in which part of the mountains are located.
+Meanwhile, I’ve always liked Vosges chocolate.
+Naturally, I felt a connection to France’s Vosges mountain range before I could even place it on a map.
+I knew even less about Alsace, the northeastern department in which a good chunk of the Vosges are located.
 But the more I read about the area–the mountains and skiing, the “half-timbered” homes, vineyards, and proximity to Germany’s Black Forest–the more I thought…maybe?
 A quick visit on Shon’s part, and here we are, in the town of Colmar.
 It was as abrupt a decision as it sounds.